-For as long as humankind has been picking things up in the name of strength, we have been using numbers to quantify these lifts.
+For as long as humankind has been picking things up in the name of strength, we have been using numbers to score and track progress on lifts.

-How heavy was it, how far did you carry it, how many times did you heave the weight up.
+How heavy was it, how far did you carry it, how many reps did you do etc etc.

-More recently, there has been a growing push to do more when it comes to classifying the quality of our training as well.
-This started with subjective measurements through systems like RPE and RIR, but these still carry limitations when athletes are required to self-assess their outputs.
-The data can be helpful when teaching athletes to self-regulate, but it's hard to use RPE with true precision.
+Thanks to technology, there has been a growing push to expand the ways training quality is classified.
+This started with subjective measurement of exertion with systems like RPE and RIR, but while awesome, they carry limitations when athletes are required to self-assess their outputs.
+The data can be helpful when teaching athletes to self-regulate, but RPE can lack precision due to this subjectivity.

-This is where velocity based training (VBT) can come in.
+This is where velocity based training (VBT) comes in.

-Through the use of velocity (and other metrics), coaches can provide objective, real-time feedback on how well an athlete performed a given set.
+Through the use of velocity (and other metrics), coaches and athletes unlock precise, objective, feedback on how well a given set is performed.

 Most VBT devices and systems these days can provide rich data about range of motion, peak and mean velocity, power, bar-path and plenty more.
-And these systems are becoming more and more reliable as they gain popularity in high performance gyms around the world.
+And these systems are becoming more and more reliable as they gain popularity in high performance and general fitness training around the world.

-The ways in which coaches and athletes can use this data to increase motivation, drive friendly - or not-so-friendly - competition, and shift the goal posts for athletes is significant.
-Instead of chasing plates and asking an athlete how did that set feel, we can move towards a system of trying to lift with intent on every set, increasing training quality and driving increased adaptation.
+The ways in which coaches and athletes can use this data to increase motivation, drive friendly - or not-so-friendly - competition, and shift the goal posts with new more relevant training objectives for athletes is significant.
+Instead of chasing plates and asking an athlete how did that set feel, we can move towards a system of trying to lift with explosive intent on every set, increasing training quality and driving increased adaptation.

-Let's dive into some of the science behind how powerful velocity based feedback can be, some of the best ways to implement it (with or without any additional technology), and the numbers you can use to create fair competition between athletes in your gym.
+Let's dive into some of the science behind the benefits of velocity based feedback, some of the best ways to implement it, and the numbers you can use to create fair competition between athletes in your gym.

-The easiest way to start with incorporating VBT feedback systems into your training doesn't require data collection or storage, no fancy algorithms, data analysis, or hours of number crunching, just encourage your lifters to increase the velocity of each and every rep.
+The easiest way to start with incorporating this velocity data into your training doesn't require data collection or storage, no fancy algorithms, data analysis, or hours of number crunching, just encourage your lifters to increase the velocity of each and every rep.

-This builds on classic external coaching cues ("Snap the bar", "drive the ground away") into more tangible objective feedback: Do it faster.
-Beat your last score.
+This builds on external coaching cues ("Snap the bar", "drive the ground away") into more tangible objective feedback: Do it faster than before.
+Can you set a new record.
 This is called intent to move, or sometimes simply intent.

-Martin Keller and his colleagues (1) showed this to be highly effective when using jump height as the feedback metric.
+Martin Keller and his colleagues (1) showed this to be highly effective at immediately boosting jump performance and reducing fatigue within a single training session but using jump height as the real-time feedback metric.

 They took three groups of fit university students and had them jump five times with either an internal cue (extend your legs), and external cue (reach for the tennis ball) or by providing direct objective feedback on how high they jumped after every rep(jump height shown on a screen).